- Search The Registry

 - My Account

 *On this date in 1960, the Nashville sit-ins occurred.
-This was part of a nonviolent direct action campaign to end racial segregation at lunch counters in downtown Nashville, Tennessee.
+This was part of a nonviolent direct action campaign to end Jim Crow segregation at lunch counters in downtown Nashville, Tennessee.

 The sit-in campaign, coordinated by the Nashville Student Movement and Nashville Christian Leadership Council, was notable for its early success and emphasis on disciplined nonviolence.
 Over the course of the campaign, sit-ins were staged at numerous stores in Nashville's central business district.
 White onlookers often verbally or physically attacked sit-in participants, who consisted mainly of Black college students.
 Despite their refusal to retaliate, over 150 students were eventually arrested for refusing to vacate store lunch counters when ordered to do so by police.
 At trial, the students were represented by a group of 13 lawyers, headed by Z. Alexander Looby.